Freeman and Syracuse host Florida State - WTOP News

 Syracuse, New York; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Syracuse hosts Florida State after Donnie Freeman scored 22 points in Syracuse’s 83-72 win over the Pittsburgh Panthers.
+BOTTOM LINE: Syracuse plays Florida State after Donnie Freeman scored 22 points in Syracuse’s 83-72 win over the Pittsburgh Panthers.

-The Orange have gone 8-2 at home.
-Syracuse scores 74.8 points and has outscored opponents by 9.1 points per game.
+The Orange have gone 8-2 in home games.
+Syracuse is 1-2 in games decided by less than 4 points.

-The Seminoles are 0-3 in ACC play.
-Florida State scores 82.9 points and has outscored opponents by 1.6 points per game.
+The Seminoles have gone 0-3 against ACC opponents.
+Florida State is seventh in the ACC scoring 82.9 points per game and is shooting 42.2%.

 Syracuse’s average of 6.6 made 3-pointers per game is 2.4 fewer made shots on average than the 9.0 per game Florida State gives up.
-Florida State scores 17.2 more points per game (82.9) than Syracuse gives up to opponents (65.7).
+Florida State averages 17.2 more points per game (82.9) than Syracuse allows to opponents (65.7).

-TOP PERFORMERS: JJ Starling is scoring 11.1 points per game with 3.1 rebounds and 2.5 assists for the Orange.
-Naithan George is averaging 10.5 points and 2.8 rebounds while shooting 39.1% over the last 10 games.
+TOP PERFORMERS: JJ Starling is shooting 43.2% and averaging 11.1 points for the Orange.
+Nate Kingz is averaging 1.7 made 3-pointers over the last 10 games.

-Robert McCray is shooting 45.6% and averaging 13.7 points for the Seminoles.
+Robert McCray is averaging 13.7 points and 6.6 assists for the Seminoles.
 Kobe Magee is averaging 11.7 points over the last 10 games.

 LAST 10 GAMES: Orange: 7-3, averaging 73.6 points, 31.7 rebounds, 11.4 assists, 5.9 steals and 6.9 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 68.9 points per game.